 balance each other, so that force does not overwhelm consent but appears to be backed by the consent of the majority.

 Hey, I could have told you that if Foucault hadn’t told you that before me.
 Foucault as well as Gramsci could have told Anderson that the boundaries of Power are porous; so are the boundaries between Nation and Class.
-“Hegemonism” is not the guarantor of the ultimate success of Consensual Democracy, it’s the symptom of its limits.
+Hegemonism is not the guarantor of the ultimate success of Consensual Democracy, it’s a symptom of its limits.
 After 42 years, Anderson is grudgingly aware of the porosity.
 For all its valuable insights and information The H-Word is a gigantic enfonçage de portes ouvertes.